 If you can, great, working on hip mobility won’t likely help you squat any deeper.

 If you can’t, you may be lacking hip mobility and should implement some exercises to correct this movement deficiency.
+For my full list of exercises, check out my article on 13 Drills To Improve Hip Mobility For Squats.

-Here’s my favorite hip mobilization routine:
+However, here are my top 3 favorite hip mobilization routines:

 Frog Stretch (1 set of 1-2 min)